FaisalTamanoJr/Class-Notes/ENGENVI - Lesson 2.md

 - [[ecology|Ecology]]
 	- The study of interactions between different organisms, and between organisms and their surroundings.
+	- [[habitat|Habitat]], refers to the natural home or environment of a particular animal, plant, or other organisms.
 	- Levels of ecological organization
 		- [[species|Species]]
 			- Refer to all organisms that can reproduce.